dominicbrauer/dominicbrauer/README.md

 My name is Dominic.

 Currently I am a student in computer science.
-Fun or school projects can be found here 🙈

 ## Things I work with
 <p>